hussam95/fb-json-to-csv/README.md

 ## Method

 The script uses a recursive function to parse the nested JSON files.
-The idea behind recursive funciton is fairly simply: continue expanding/flattening the JSON file untill you reach the leaves or keys that have non-list and non-dict values.
+The idea behind recursive funciton is fairly simple: continue expanding/flattening the JSON file untill you reach the leaves or keys that have non-list and non-dict values.